darkua/todolist/README.md

 <code>./rel/todolist/bin/todolist start</code>

 #Missing
-More tests and extension documentation would be good :)
+More tests and documentation would be good :)